Prčanj

-Prčanj (Montenegrin: Прчањ, /sh/) is a small town along the Bay of Kotor, Montenegro.
-According to the 2011 census, the town has a population of 1128 people.
+Prčanj (Montenegrin: Прчањ, /sh/) is a small town along the Bay of Kotor, in southwestern Montenegro.
+According to the 2011 census, the town has a population of 1,128 people.

-It is located 5 kilometres west of Kotor, opposite to Dobrota and between the settlements of Muo and Stoliv.
+It is located 5 kilometres west of Kotor, opposite to Dobrota and between the settlements of Muo and Donji Stoliv.
 It was one of the most important maritime centers on the southern Adriatic throughout history.